The Vikings remain mum on the subject, but it seems all but certain Tarvaris Jackson

 Although the remote possibility exists that head coach Brad Childress will trot Jackson out on the field tonight, it would seem the cautious approach would be to lose out in the short term with Jackson missing the important third preseason game and win in the long-term by having him as close to 100 percent as he can be when the regular season gets underway in two weeks.

 The Vikings will observe a moment of silence at tonight's game in honor of Gene Upshaw, the late executive director of the NFL Players Association.

 The Vikings-Steelers game will be seen by a national audience on CBS-TV this evening.

-is expected to miss the game after being held out of practice all week with a virus.
+Bernard Berrian is expected back in action after missing last week's game with turf toe.
+However, Sidney Rice is expected to miss the game after being held out of practice all week with a virus.

-, who has been out since the Seattle game with a knee injury, is expected back in the lineup tonight.
+Offensive tackle Marcus Johnson, who has been out since the Seattle game with a knee injury, is expected back in the lineup tonight.

 The Vikings have dominated the Steelers in the preseason, winning nine of 11 career meetings.

 There is growing concern that Indianapolis QB Peyton Manning may not be ready for the start of the regular season.
 The Vikings meet the Colts in the home opener in Week 2.

 Following in the fleet feet of Todd Lowber, there is said to be growing interest in Olympic gold medalist Usain Bolt, who, at 6-5, would be a receiver coach's dream if his ability could be harnessed properly.

 The Vikings aren't saying for sure if Tarvaris Jackson will play Saturday night against Pittsburgh, but it would seem like the cautious approach would be the prudent approach.